$E_n$-cell attachments and a local-to-global principle for homological stability: Topological chiral homology and completions of partial algebras

+and the $d^1$-differential is given by taking the alternating sum of maps induced by restricting to faces of the simplex.
+If a face does not have the same initial vertex as the larger simplex, then one also parallel transports along the $1$-simplex connecting these two initial vertices.
+This is the definition of a chain complex computing the homology of $B$ with local coefficients in the local system as described in the statement of this proposition.

+For naturality, we note that the construction of $\mathbf{S}_\bullet(\pi,\cL)$ and the various identifications made throughout the proof are natural in fiberwise $\theta$-framed embeddings of $\theta$-framed manifold bundles over $B$.
+By working in $\cat{Ch}_C$ to keep track of the charge, one proves that the spectral sequence can be restricted to components of fixed charge $\bc$.\end{proof}

-\subsection{Stabilization maps}
+\subsubsection{Stabilization maps}

-If $M$ is a connected non-compact $n$-dimensional manifold, there is a classical map $C_k(M) \to C_{k+1}(M)$ of configuration spaces introduced by McDuff \cite{Mc1} given by ``bringing in a particle from infinity.''
-This is usually called the stabilization map.
+If $M$ is a connected non-compact $n$-dimensional manifold, McDuff introduced a map $C_k(M) \to C_{k+1}(M)$ of configuration spaces given by ``bringing in a particle from infinity'' \cite{Mc1}.
+This is usually called the \emph{stabilization map}.
 It can be generalized to a map $\int_M^\bc A \to \int_M^{\bc+\bc_0} A$ between the components of topological chiral homology of a charged algebra, as long as $\bc+\bc_0$ is defined in the partial monoid $C$.

 The construction of this map uses the fact that topological chiral homology is functorial with respect to open $\theta$-framed embeddings to make space near the boundary to add in a new labeled embedded disk.
-We describe the construction only in the category $\cat{Ch}$ of chain complexes, as the construction in the category $\cat{Top}$ of spaces is similar.
-The resulting map will depend on two choices; (i) an element $a \in A(\bc_0)$, (ii) a $\theta$-framed embedding $\psi: \bR^n \sqcup M \to M$ such that $\psi|_M$ is isotopic to $\mr{id}_M$.
+We describe the construction only for $\cat{C} = \cat{Ch}$, as the constructions for $\cat{C} = \cat{Top}$ or $\cat{sSet}$ are similar.
+The resulting map will depend on two choices; (i) an element $a \in A(\bc_0)$, (ii) a $\theta$-framed embedding $\psi \colon \bR^n \sqcup M \to M$.

-\begin{lemma}If $M$ is a $\theta$-framed connected non-compact manifold, an embedding $\psi$ as above exists.
-Up to isotopy it only depends on the choice of a component in the space of ends of $M$.\end{lemma}